 Williams is a newer keyboard piano brand focused on electronic interface.
 Their keyboards interface with their app, making them perfect for beginners to learn on.
 They aren’t as well respected as the top dogs, but they are more than sufficient for beginners.
 The keyboards they manufacture are all very affordable and great quality.
 They are known to last a long time.

 Like Hamzer, Alesis is a newer player in the market.
 The Company started in the mid 1970s and makes keyboard pianos for beginners to intermediate users.
 They aren’t in the same league as Yamaha, Nord, and some others, but they make a good quality keyboard pianos for beginners.
-If you need a budget hobby piano, they are a great choice.
+If you need a budget hobby piano, they are a great keyboard piano brand.